platondr/CV_Theremin/README.txt

 The theremin is a fun thing to mess around with, however it can also be used to record interesting sounds.
 Currently, the project is finished
 You can contact the creator via GitHub (@platondr) of email (platon.drozman@gmail.com)

+### Suggestions from Misyriy Andreev:
+- Writing a good README.md file.
+The current one lacks information, lacks usage examples, lacks installation instructions, etc. + explain what a theremin is
+- Drawing the volume and pitch axes on the screen.
+Writing that in README is not enough
+- Making the code terminate when the window is closed
+BUG:
+if you terminate the code, then run it, close the window and terminate the code again, you get KeyboardInterrupt error from mediapipe